vijaybheda/empirical/README.md

 - Ensure all prerequisites are installed correctly.
 - Double-check the `config.json` file for any syntax errors or missing values.
-- Verify that the package IDs in the `package_ids` array are correct.
+- Verify that the package IDs and app names are correctly defined.
 - Check the console output for any error messages during the build process.
 - Ensure your `pubspec.yaml` file has the correct version and build number format.